mudge/mudge.github.com/_posts/2011-01-29-combining-and-compressing-disqus-and-google-analytics-javascript.markdown

 </script>
 {% endhighlight %}

-Disqus' is as follows (with line breaks added and extraneous comments removed):
+Disqus&rsquo; is as follows (with line breaks added and extraneous comments removed):

 {% highlight html %}